cocacola-lover/cocacola-lover/README.md

-- 👋 Hi, I’m @cocacola-lover an middle front-end developer.
+- 👋 Hi, I’m @cocacola-lover.
 - 🧐 I have a pretty good grasp of JS\TS\HTML\CSS and have been working with React for some time.
 - 👀 I’m interested in working on bigger projects and learning more stuff.
 - 📫 How to reach me: pegas620507@gmail.com